pasqal-io/pasqal-cloud/README.md

 Some emulators, such as EMU_TN and EMU_FREE, accept further configuration to control the emulation.
 This is because these emulators are more advanced numerical simulation of the quantum system.

-For both emulators, you may choose to validate the sequence and jobs as though they were running on the FRESNEL qpu with the `strict_validation` key of the configuration.
+By default, validation rules are more permissive for jobs targeting an emulator than on the Fresnel QPU when submitting jobs to the cloud platform.

+You may however wish to validate that your job running on an emulator is compatible with Fresnel.
+To that extent, set the `strict_validation` key in the configuration to `True`.
 Defaults to False.

 ```python